GoogleCloudPlatform/generative-ai/gemini/multimodal-live-api/websocket-demo-app/README.md

 1. Modify the frontend code to point the WebSocket endpoint to the same container:

-    - Navigate to `script.js` on line 9, `const PROXY_URL = "wss://[THE_URL_YOU_COPIED_WITHOUT_HTTP]";` and replace `PROXY_URL` value with `/ws`.
+    - Navigate to the `script.js` file on line 9, `const PROXY_URL = "wss://[THE_URL_YOU_COPIED_WITHOUT_HTTP]";` and replace `PROXY_URL` value with `/ws`.
 It should look like: `const PROXY_URL = "/ws";`.
 Note the absence of the second "s" in "wss" as "ws" indicates a non-secure WebSocket connection.
 And there is no host part as it will use the same container as the frontend and backend.
     - Right below on line 10, update `PROJECT_ID` with your Google Cloud project ID.
     - Save the changes you've made to `script.js`

-1. Start deploy the code into Cloud Run with following `gcloud` command:
+1. Deploy the code to Cloud Run using the following `gcloud` command:

     ```sh
     gcloud run deploy --project=YOUR-PROJECT-ID \